bchugg/bchugg.github.io/index.md

 You can find my papers [here]({% link papers.md %}) and some informal research notes [here]({% link research_notes.md %}).

-My primary interests at the moment involve developing robust algorithms for sequential problems, particularly in nonparametric  settings.
-I'm increasingly interested in game-theoretic statistics, and algorithmic statistics more generally, for this purpose.
+I like questions at the intersection of statistics and machine learning.
+Currently I'm most interested in anytime-valid guarantees for sequential problems (e.g., online learning, bandits).

 Previously, I worked on problems in graph theory, combinatorial optimization, and stochastic reaction networks.

-Ideally, I try and straddle the borderlands between theory and practice with a bias towards the former, but apparently the results have high variance because I've spent time doing doing both pure theory and pure application.
+Aside from theory, I've also spent some time doing applied machine learning, mostly in the realm of law and policy.

 ---